 Downspout Theory and Capacity

-Round Downspouts come in two sizes, 2″ and 3″ (diameter).
-Round Downspouts are only available as Un-painted Galvanized.
-Pre-fabricated Elbows are used for all the turns.
-The elbows create nice smooth turns which is why these Downspouts are usually the quietest, and leaf debris tends to flow through easier without getting backed up.
-2″ round downspouts can handle the least amount of water, while the 3″ offers the most water flow capacity.
-In some peoples opinion, round downspouts do not look good on every style home.
-However, there is no match to the amount of water and leaf debris that can flow through a 3″ Round Downspout.
+Round downspouts come in two sizes: 2″ and 3″ (diameter).
+Round downspouts are only available in unpainted galvanized steel.
+Pre-fabricated elbows are used for all the turns.
+The elbows create nice, smooth turns, which is why these downspouts are usually the quietest, and leaf debris tends to flow through easier without getting backed up.
+2″ round downspouts can handle the least amount of water, while the 3″ offers the maximum water flow capacity.
+In some people’s opinions, round downspouts do not look good on every architectural style of home.
+However, there is no match to the amount of water and leaf debris that can flow through a 3″ round downspout.

 Pre-painted Galvanized Rectangular